LeanderZiehm/Orakel/README.md

 ### Stack

 - frontend: vanillajs, Yes! we raw-dogged it :P
-- backend: flask and huggungface library
+- backend: flask and ollama library

 ---

-Built in Bayern.
+Built in Bayerwald Hackathon.